VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 TDI-GTI-4-Motion wrote:

-Are you sure that the information on OpenOBD and in the VCDS label file is correct?
+Are you sure that the information on OpenOBD and in the label file from VCDS are correct?

 spiderschwein wrote:

-What do you do when you have a driver who is running 50,000 kilometers in 8 months?
+What do you do when you have a driver who racks up 50,000 km in 8 months?

-Once I have a VCDS system, I'll check the original coding and report back.
+As soon as I have a VCDS system, I'll check what the factory default coding is and report back.

 Gruß Kimi